DianZzzz/DianZzzz.github.io/_notes/Technical-Support-Fundamentals/Computer-Architecture.md

 `Motherboard`: Body or the circulatory system of the computer that connects all the parts together

 ## Operating System

-`Kernel`: Core of the operating system, contains process manager, memory manager, file manager and I/O manager
+`Kernel`: Core of the operating system, contains process manager, memory manager, file manager and I/O manager; requires priviledged access

+`User Space`: Part of the operating system that is outside the kernel space

+`Virtual Memoery`: a OS scheme the copy the areas of RAM that have not been used recently into hard drive, which frees up the space in RAM to load new appplication

 `BIOS/UEFI`: Basic Input/Output System, a program stored on a chip that is used to set up a computer